hikashi/multi-robot-rrt-exploration-noetic/README.md

 4. Top Right
 5. Initial Point
  ![Instruction](/instruction2.png)
- Things to note: 5th initial point should be within the known map or preferable close to the robot starting point.
+ Things to note: 5th initial point should be within the known map or preferably close to the robot starting point.

 ## Saving Map
-Save the map for single robot using the following command:
+Save the map for a single robot using the following command:

     # rosrun map_server map_saver -f mymap map:=/tb3_0/map

-Save the map for multirobot using the following command:
+Save the map for multi-robot using the following command:

     # rosrun map_server map_saver -f mymap map:=/map

 ## How to speed up Gazebo
 - Try to download the [online models](https://github.com/osrf/gazebo_models) and put inside "~/.gazebo/models/" folder
-- Try not run a lot process in the background (simulation is cpu intensive)
+- Try not to run a lot of processes in the background (simulation is CPU intensive)
-- RVIZ might take up some of the computing power, can try to drop some topic if needed.
+- RVIZ might take up some of the computing power, can try to drop some topics if needed.

 ## known issues
-1. the map merging will shift a lot if the slam drifting too severe.
+1. The map merging will shift a lot of the slam drifting is too severe.
-2. shifting causing the frontier point remains even after explored.
+2. Shifting causes the frontier point to remain even after being explored.
-3. sometimes robots will take some time to move to new plan.
+3. Sometimes robots will take some time to move to a new plan.
-4. The revenue function is awkwardly computing large negative value and hence the navigation cost seem insignificant. (inherited from the original RRT exploration)
+4. The revenue function is awkwardly computing large negative values and hence the navigation cost seems insignificant. (inherited from the original RRT exploration)
-5.  assignment of the goal is not close to suboptimal.
+5. The assignment of the goal is not close to suboptimal.
 May need to perform optimization on the goal allocation.
-6.  some may encounter deadlock for robots in some map due to suboptimal configuration of the robot.
+6. Some may encounter deadlock for robots in some maps due to the suboptimal configuration of the robot.
-7.  some calculation might be differ than the original as there are some changes in the algorithm in midst of changing the script from python 2 to python 3.
+7. Some calculations might be different from the original as there are some changes in the algorithm in the midst of changing the script from Python 2 to Python 3.